josephweaver/josephweaver.github.io/probability/STT881/lec18.md

 Lecture 18 covers:

-A general Weak Law of Large Numbers (WLLN) assumption:
+- A general Weak Law of Large Numbers (WLLN) assumption:

-𝑥
-𝑃
-(
-∣
-𝑋
-∣
->
-𝑥
-)
-→
-0
-xP(∣X∣>x)→0.
+  - $x P(\vert X\vert>x)\to 0$

-Truncation method for proving WLLN.
+- Truncation method for proving WLLN.

-Khinchin-type corollary.
+- Khinchin-type corollary.

-Full WLLN proof for i.i.d. with finite mean.
+- Full WLLN proof for i.i.d. with finite mean.

-Weak Law for Triangular Arrays, including the two required conditions.
+- Weak Law for Triangular Arrays, including the two required conditions.

-St. Petersburg paradox as an example with infinite mean and unusual normalization.
+- St. Petersburg paradox as an example with infinite mean and unusual normalization.

 ---